dariuspasca/roleever-website/README.md

 # RoleEver Website

 A static landing page for RoleEver made with NuxtJs and TailwindCSS.
-It features localization, a responsive layout and image optimization (with Imgix).
+It features localization, a responsive layout.